Yandex Cloud

 1. In the management console, select the folder with your Managed Service for Kubernetes cluster.

-2. From the list of services, select Managed Service for Kubernetes.
+2. In the list of services, select Managed Service for Kubernetes.

-3. Go to the cluster page and find the Storage section.
+3. Open the cluster page and navigate to Storage.

-5. If you omitted the spec.nodeAffinity parameter in the manifest, you can add it by editing the PersistentVolume object:
+5. If you skipped the spec.nodeAffinity parameter in the manifest, you can add it by editing the PersistentVolume object:

 kubectl edit pv new-pv-test-<number>